sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 Go's standard `dynamicpb` package takes a `protoreflect.MessageDescriptor` and constructs a dynamic message representation at runtime.

-Since the layout is unknown at compile time, `dynamicpb` relies heavily on Go's reflection subsystem to inspect types, allocate objects, and map fields.
+Since message layouts are only known at runtime, `dynamicpb` must route field access through descriptors and generic message representations rather than compile-time generated code.
+This introduces additional indirection, dynamic dispatch, and allocation overhead compared to statically generated protobuf types.
 This creates two distinct performance bottlenecks:

 1. **Massive Allocation Overhead**: Deserializing a complex, nested binary payload dynamically means constructing a tree of runtime structures.
 Without compile-time type definitions, the Go runtime allocates heap pointers and interfaces for map entries, repeated fields, and nested messages.
 This causes severe garbage collector (GC) pressure.
 2. **Pointer Chasing and Cache Misses**: Traversing a reflection-heavy object graph requires following layers of pointers.
 At the CPU level, this leads to frequent cache misses and degrades branch prediction compared to flat, contiguous memory access.